Essential-coding/animals/README.md

 ### Design Choices

-I choosed several colors based on my own creativity and it came with the process as i was working on the project because i would like them to fit with the images as well.
+I chose several colors based on my own creativity and it came with the process as I was working on the project because I would like them to fit with the images as well.

 #### My colors